Algorithmic Shortlisting in Participatory Budgeting: Introduction

-\textbf{Participatory budgeting.} Citizens’ involvement in proposing and selecting public projects began in Latin America in the 1980s and later spread globally.
+\textbf{Related Work}.
+Citizens’ involvement in proposing and selecting public projects began in Latin America in the 1980s and later spread globally.
 The AI research community has focused on the mechanism design and computational aspects of this process, with PB viewed as a form of multi-winner voting under budget constraints \citep{lackner2023multi}.
-PB has been extensively studied in computational social choice (see the recent survey by \cite{rey2025computationalsocialchoiceindivisible}).
-Key contributions include the analysis of proportionality axioms (e.g., \cite{aziz2021proportionally}) and the development of a fair and computationally tractable PB rule \citep{PierczynskiSP21}, which has been recently tested in European cities and in behavioural experiments \citep{yang2024designing}.\footnote{See also \url{https://equalshares.net/}} More recently, hybrid approaches combining voting and deliberation have been studied for participatory budgeting processes \citep{hendriks2024exploring,YangFynn2025}.
-In this work, we focus on PB with approval ballots—the most commonly used format in practice—though other ballot types can be used to express preferences over projects \citep{benade2021preference,fairstein2023participatory}.
+PB has been extensively studied in computational social choice (see the recent survey by \citeauthor{rey2025computationalsocialchoiceindivisible}, \citeyear{rey2025computationalsocialchoiceindivisible}).
+Key contributions include the analysis of proportionality axioms (e.g., \citeauthor{aziz2021proportionally}, \citeyear{aziz2021proportionally}) and the development of a fair and computationally tractable PB rule \citep{PierczynskiSP21}, which has been recently tested in European cities and in behavioral experiments \citep{yang2024designing}.\footnote{See also \url{https://equalshares.net/}} \citet{ReyEndrissHaan2021} are the only one to formally study a PB model including both a consolidation phase and a voting phase, proposing aggregation functions for shortlisting and analyzing incentive-compatibility.

-\textbf{LLMs for digital democracy} \cite{GrossiDigitalDem2024} argue that a range of computational methods must be mobilised for digital democracy to succeed.
+\citet{arana2021citizen} and \citet{GrossiDigitalDem2024} argue that a range of computational methods must be mobilized for digital democracy to succeed.
 LLMs are among the most actively explored tools in this domain, from generating consensus statements in deliberative settings \citep{tessler2024ai,konya2025using}, to enhancing participatory platforms \citep{davies2021evaluating,small2023opportunities}, to selecting proposals that meet representation guarantees \citep{fish2024generative}.
+An important approach employs LLMs to create voting personas or digital twins—autonomous agents replicating individual voter behavior—within the broader framework of augmented democracy \citep{HidalgoAugmented,grandi2019agent,garcia2024digital}.
+Key examples include \citeauthor{gudino2024large} (\citeyear{gudino2024large}), who augmented voting data on Brazilian government proposals using fine-tuned LLMs, and \citeauthor{yang2024llm} (\citeyear{yang2024llm}), who simulated a voter population in a PB experiment using LLM personas generated via prompting.
+Constructing LLM personas typically requires demographic data, at odds with our goal of building a PB-support tool that relies solely on publicly available data.